• Skip to primary navigation

 The topping just takes a few minutes to put together.
 Process the onion and garlic first to get them down to a minced stage.
 Then add the spices, vinegar, and olive oil.
 The mixture should end up being a paste like consistency.
 This mixture is spread on top of the roast.

-I have used two 4 pound roasts if I cannot find any 8 pound roasts.
+I have used two 4 pound shoulders if I cannot find a 8 pound shoulder.
 Place the roast with the fat side up into a large baking pan.
 Spread the onion and garlic mixture over the roasts.
 Cover and set in the fridge for at least 2 hours or up to 24 hours.
 Bake the roast for 6-7 hours or until the internal temperature reaches 165 degrees F. I placed the roasts in the smoker when they were done cooking for some added flavor!

 The slow roasted pork shoulder will shred very easily when done cooking.
 The roast will be great on its own with side dishes such as Pommes Anna or Oven Roasted Potatoes Recipe.
 Soft tacos can also be used with the roast!
 Pickled Red Onions and Everything Sauce make great additions to soft tacos!
 The roast can also be mixed with pasta!
 Cheeses such as blue cheese or asiago can be added to the pasta and the meat from the roast.